 Stage 4: Program Maintenance

 A vigilant and responsive personnel monitoring program should be established.
-Following the completion of the initial gowning qualification (stages 1-3), associates must be assessed continually to ensure they are maintaining the asepsis of their gowns.
+Following the completion of the initial aseptic gowning qualification (stages 1-3), associates must be assessed continually to ensure they are maintaining the asepsis of their gowns.
 Daily (after critical interventions), or in association with each lot, each associate’s gloves should be monitored for microorganism contamination.
 Other locations on the associates’ gowns should be strategically selected and sampled.
 Tracking and trending associate performance helps to aid in the maintenance of the program.
 Depending on personnel performance, disqualification may be warranted.

 In addition to routine personnel monitoring, associates should be requalified on an annual basis.
-Educational courses should be offered at regular intervals so that associates can attend the trainings prior to going over the requalification grace period due date.
+Educational courses on gowning qualification guidelines should be offered at regular intervals so that associates can attend the trainings prior to going over the requalification grace period due date.
 Electronic training systems that can send reminders and due dates and create gaps for qualifications can aid in reminding associates of their requalification timelines.
 Annual requalification should include the following.

 - Participation in educational refresher courses